carlocaione/tdm2usb/README.md

 Refer also to your UART-USB converter documentation about how to access the serial console provided by the EVK (this is usually done using `minicom` or equivalent).

+UART setting is 115200 8N1 with no flow control.

 ## Jetson AGX Orin
 On the Jetson AGX Orin, the I2S controller is configured using the `amixer` command as follows: